svenko99/alfred-emoji-json/README.md

 git clone https://github.com/svenko99/alfred-emoji-json.git
 cd alfred-emoji-json
-swiftc src/alfred-emoji-json.swift -o alfred-emoji-json
+swiftc src/alfred-emoji-json.swift -o alfred-emoji-json chmod +x alfred-emoji-json
 ```
 This creates the `alfred-emoji-json` executable in the current folder.
 Move the file into your Alfred workflow folder to use it.

-### 2. Download executable
+### 2. Download binary

-Download the prebuilt unsigned executable binary.
+[⤓ Download](https://github.com/svenko99/alfred-emoji-json/releases/latest/download/alfred-emoji-json) the prebuilt unsigned binary.
+After downloading, make it executable by running: `chmod +x alfred-emoji-json`.

 If macOS blocks execution due to security settings, run: `sudo xattr -rd com.apple.quarantine ./alfred-emoji-json`.
 Then move the file into your Alfred workflow folder to use it.